HarshBhardwaj690z/Full-Stack-Data-Analytics/Statistics/Assignment/readme.txt

-This folder is statistic's assignment which was given by Inueron.ai
+This folder is for statistic's assignment which was given by Inueron.ai